Fashion Buying & Merchandising - Part TimeBook Your Place Now

 Fashion buyers and merchandisers are key decision makers in the fashion industry and as such are required to constantly keep their fingers to the pulse of one of the world's fastest moving industries.
 By tracking and analysing market trends it is their job to recommend to their employers the next direction to take in line with upcoming style shifts.
 As a fashion buyer your job will be to attend shows held in the fashion capitals of the world, forecast trends, buy the right clothes at the right time, whilst at the same time always ensuring profits and growth for the company.

 The part time Fashion Buying and Merchandising course covers all the essential elements to turn a creative eye and an interest in fashion into a practical career in an incredibly exciting industry.
 Putting into practice the skills learned in class is key to gaining employment in the fashion industry.
 Our graduates have been incredibly successful gaining employment both at home and abroad.
 Much of this success is due to the established strong links with many of the main fashion buying and merchandising departments within some of Ireland's largest retailers.
-Part-time students have the option to participate on the internship programme, contribute to the Irish Fashion Designer Showcase and attend key events in the annual fashion calendar.
+Part-time students have the option to participate on the work experience placement programme, contribute to the Irish Fashion Designer Showcase and attend key events in the annual fashion calendar.

 A retail buyer is responsible for planning and selecting a range of products to sell in retail outlets.
 The buyer must consider the following factors when making purchasing decisions: